M & T Bank Corp (MTB) Stock: What the Analysts are Saying - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MTB starting from Bojdak Robert J, who sale 800 shares at the price of $126.17 back on Nov 21.
-After this action, Bojdak Robert J now owns 16,897 shares of M & T Bank Corp, valued at $100,936 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MTB starting from GEISEL GARY N, who sale 1,587 shares at the price of $133.49 back on Dec 04.
+After this action, GEISEL GARY N now owns 17,133 shares of M & T Bank Corp, valued at $211,849 using the latest closing price.

-Meister Doris P., the Sr. Executive Vice President of M & T Bank Corp, sale 1,000 shares at $110.58 during a trade that took place back on Oct 30, which means that Meister Doris P. is holding 6,055 shares at $110,583 based on the most recent closing price.
+WALTERS KIRK W, the Director of M & T Bank Corp, sale 29,004 shares at $130.00 during a trade that took place back on Dec 01, which means that WALTERS KIRK W is holding 7,088 shares at $3,770,520 based on the most recent closing price.

 Stock Fundamentals for MTB